-- Chief Constable of Gwent Police; and - Gwent Police Pension Fund for the year ended 31 March 2022 under the Public Audit (Wales) Act 2004.
+- · Chief Constable of Gwent; and - Gwent Police Pension Fund for the year ended 31 March 2022 under the Public Audit (Wales) Act 2004.

-The Chief Constable for Gwent Police financial statements comprise the Comprehensive Income and Expenditure Statement, the Balance Sheet and the related notes, including a summary of significant accounting policies.
+The Chief Constable of Gwent's financial statements comprise the Comprehensive Income and Expenditure Statement, the Balance Sheet, and the related notes including a summary of significant accounting policies.

-Gwent Police Pension Fund's financial statements comprise the Fund Account and the Net Assets Statement and related notes.
-The financial reporting framework that has been applied in their preparation is applicable law and international accounting standards as interpreted and adapted by the Code of Practice on Local Authority Accounting in the United Kingdom 2021-22.
+The Gwent Police Pension Fund financial statements comprise the Fund Account, the Net Assets Statement and related notes

+The financial reporting framework that has been applied in their preparation is applicable law and UK adopted international accounting standards as interpreted and adapted by the Code of Practice on Local Authority Accounting in the United Kingdom 2021-22.

 In my opinion the financial statements:

-- give a true and fair view of the financial position of Chief Constable of Gwent Police and the Gwent Police Pension Fund as at 31 March 2022 and of its income and expenditure for the year then ended; and - have been properly prepared in accordance with legislative requirements and international accounting standards as interpreted and adapted by the Code of Practice on Local Authority Accounting in the United Kingdom 2021-22.
+- give a true and fair view of the financial position of the Chief Constable of Gwent and the Gwent Police Pension Fund as at 31 March 2022 and of their income and expenditure for the year then ended; and - have been properly prepared in accordance with legislative requirements and UK adopted international accounting standards as interpreted and adapted by the Code of Practice on Local Authority Accounting in the United Kingdom 2021-22.